Ziax99/Operating-System-Project/README.md

 # Operating-System-Project
-A very basic simple operating system, supporting basic commands
+An operating system that implements basic instructions, supporting pipelining.